cobi-bike/DevKit-Simulator/CONTRIBUTING.md

-# Contributing to COBI.js Simulator
+# Contributing to the COBI.bike DevKit Simulator

 ### Pull Requests